f3-factory/F3com-data/views-and-templates/main.md

 However, if you simply insert `{{ @buddy }}` in your template, PHP 5.3 will replace it with `'Array'` because it converts the token to a string.
 PHP 5.4, on the other hand, will generate an `Array to string conversion` notice at runtime.

 F3 allows you to embed expressions in templates.
-These expressions may take on various forms, like arithmetic calculations, boolean expressions, PHP constants, etc. Here are a few examples:-
+These expressions may take on various forms, like arithmetic calculations, boolean expressions, PHP constants, etc. Here are a few examples:

 ``` html
 {{ 2*(@page-1) }}